How to Get Health Insurance as a Digital Nomad (2026 Guide)

 1. SafetyWing

-Best for: Nomads who travel frequently and want affordable emergency coverage.
+Best for: Nomads who travel frequently and want affordable emergency coverage with a $0 deductible.

 Pros and cons